-This guide is intended for the external users of financial statements prepared by not-for-profit (NFP) entities in Australia, such as members of not-for-profit entities, donors and funding providers.
-In addition, the management and staff of NFPs may also find the guide useful.
-The guide will assist users to better understand the content of the financial statements and other accompanying documents of NFPs.
+This guide is intended for the external users of financial statements prepared by not-for-profit (NFP) entities in New Zealand, such as members of NFP entities, donors and funding providers.
+In addition, the management and staff of NFPs may also find this guide useful.
+This guide will assist users to better understand the content of the financial statements and other accompanying documents of NFPs.

-To assist understanding, the guide provides in the appendix extracts from the financial statements of Koala Ridge Beach Life Savers Incorporated (hereafter referred to as Koala Ridge), a fictitious charitable NFP entity which provides lifeguard services and other beach-related activities for visitors to a popular Queensland beach.
+To assist understanding, in the appendix this guide provides extracts from the financial statements of Kiwiland City Mission, a fictitious charitable NFP entity providing lifeguard services and other beach-related activities for visitors to a popular Auckland beach.
 It should be noted that the example provided in the appendix does not constitute a full set of financial statements and the extracts are presented only to demonstrate key aspects of the financial statements of an NFP.
-In addition, the guide includes some general material about the Australian NFP sector.
+In addition, this guide includes some general material about the New Zealand NFP sector, and a summary of the reporting changes that came into effect for entities with reporting periods beginning on or after 1 April 2015.